 Keeping your internal stakeholders happy can be a Herculean task.

 Everybody at your company – including your co-workers, managers, other company departments, C-levels, board of directors, etc. – has different backgrounds and needs.
-As you manage a business localization project, you can increase your chances of success by making an internal stakeholder plan.
+As you manage a global experience project, you can increase your chances of success by making an internal stakeholder plan.

 Internal stakeholder feedback is critical to minimize risks, get the full picture of a project’s scope, and get internal buy in.
 Yet, getting feedback can be difficult to say the least.

-To help you manage all these moving parts, we’ve put together some best practices for dealing with even the most problematic internal stakeholders ahead of your next localization project.
+To help you manage all these moving parts, we’ve put together some best practices for dealing with even the most problematic internal stakeholders ahead of your next global experience project.